enricllagostera/altctrls-info/docs/index.md

 ### Crafting

 - [Adaptive Design Learning Library](https://www.adaptivedesign.org/learning-library) - A didactic and very detailed guide for building with cardboard.
 Made by [Adaptive Design Association Inc.](https://www.adaptivedesign.org/).
-Price: Free (they accept donations to support their work on adaptive design).
+Price: Free (donations accepted).
 - [PVC Construction](https://www.instructables.com/id/PVC-101/) - A practical guide about constructing things with PVC pipes: a lightweight and affordable material.
 Made by [trevormates](https://www.instructables.com/member/trevormates/).
 Price: Free.
 License: CC-BY-NC-SA.
 - [Recipes for conductive and non-conductive dough](https://squishycircuits.com/pages/dough-recipes) - DOugh for creating soft surfaces and malleable circuits for your games.
 Made by [Squishy Circuits](https://squishycircuits.com/).
 Price: Free.
 - [Worbla](http://www.cosplaysupplies.com/store.php?p=WOBA1) - A thermoplastic used often for making costumes and cosplay props.
 It can be hand-molded when heated and is easy to prime and finish.
 Made by [Worbla](https://www.worbla.com/).
 Price: 29 USD for a small sheet.